-- Check if the Wireless LAN switch is turned on. - Check if the power of the Access Point is turned on. - Check if the Access Point is displayed in the Available networks window. - □ To check this, click Start and then Control Panel. - Double-click the Network Connections icon. - □ Right-click the Wireless Network Connection icon and select Properties. - □ Select the Wireless Networks tab. - Check if the Access Point is displayed in Available networks. - Connection availability is affected by distance and obstructions.
+- Check if the Wireless switch is turned on. - Check if the power of the Access Point is turned on. - Check if Wireless LAN is selected in case of models with Bluetooth and Wireless LAN. - Check if the Access Point is displayed in the Available networks window. - □ To check this, click Start and then Control Panel. - Double-click the Network Connections icon. - □ Right-click the Wireless Network Connection icon and select Properties. - Select the Wireless Networks tab. - Check if the Access Point is displayed in Available networks. - Connection availability is affected by distance and obstructions.
 You may need to move your computer away from obstructions or neared to any Access Point you may be using.